 Set your lawn mower to cut as high as possible,

-taking into consideration healthy heights for your variety of turf grass.
+Taking into consideration healthy heights for your variety of turf grass, leaving it a bit higher will help the good grass survive and the crabgrass fail.
 2-3 inches is ideal for eliminating crabgrass, and most common species of turf grass will tolerate being kept at that height.
 Crabgrass can’t germinate in the shade, so keeping your lawn a little longer will ensure that the turf grass hoards the sunlight and stays healthy, while crabgrass languishes beneath it.

 Limit your lawn to infrequent watering that goes 4-6 inches deep.